JacobWarner/codeu_project_2017/README.md

 ## ENVIRONMENT

 All instructions here are relative to a LINUX environment.
 There will be some differences if you are working on a non-LINUX system.
+We added another JAR file to the third party folder, so the shell scripts were changed to accommodate for that.
+However, we were unable to test them because none of us have a LINUX environment (forewarning).

 If you are in a Windows environment, please place yourself in the WindowsShellScripts folder and run the shell scripts from within the directory.
 I'd recommend using Git Bash.